martincapovcak/data-structures/README.md

 #### > head

+Default: null</br>
+Info: Stores the first node of a Linked-list

 #### > tail

+Default: null</br>
+Info: Stores the last node of a Linked-list

 ### #Methods

 #### > append(param)

+@param type: Any

+Info: Creates a new node with given value as param at the end of a linked-list

 #### > prepend(param)

+@param type: Any

+Info: Creates a new node with given value as param at the very begining of i linked-list

 #### > size()

+Info: Returns the size of linked-list

 #### > toArray(param)

+@param type: Any

+Type: Static
+Info: Converts linked-list structure to an array

 #### > print()

+Info: Prints linked-list as a table to console

 #### > indexOf(param)

+@param type: Any

+Info: Searches for node with value of given param.
+Returns node index

 #### > elementAt(param)

+@param type: Number

+Info: Searches for node at given index as param.
+Returns node value

 #### > addAt(param1, param2)

+@param1 type: Number</br>
+@param2 type: Any

+Info: Creates new node at certain index with given value

 #### > removeAt(param)

+@param type: Number

+Info: Removes node at certain index from linked-list

 #### > pop()

+Info: Removes last node from linked-list and returnes it

 #### > delete(param)

+@param type: Any

+Info: Removes every node from linked-list which value match the param

 #### > reverse

+Info: Reverse nodes order in the linked-list

 ---